marph91/jimmy/readme.md

 jimmy-cli-linux takeout-20240401T160516Z-001.zip --format google_keep
 ```

-After importing, the notes should be available in a new Joplin notebook named like `YYYY-MM-DD HH:MM:SS - Import`.
-Make sure your data is imported properly :exclamation:
+After conversion, the notes should be available in a folder named like `YYYY-MM-DD HH:MM:SS - Import`.
+Make sure your data is converted properly :exclamation:

 What is converted (in most cases)?

 - Note content
 - Tags / Labels
-- Resources / Attachments
+- Images / Resources / Attachments
-- Images
 - External links and internal note links

 If something is not working, please check the issues first.
 If you can't find anything, feel free to create a new issue.
 It might be just not implemented yet or a regression.
 On the other side, the exported data can be sparse.
 In that case it's not possible to transfer the data with jimmy.